 Governor's Office of Appalachia

-Welcome to the Governor’s Office of Appalachia Webpage.
-As the advocate for Ohio’s Appalachian region, our office works to coordinate economic and community development and partnership endeavors to improve the lives of those living in the region.
+The Governor’s Office of Appalachia works to foster economic and community development and partnership endeavors to improve the lives of those living in the region.

-As part of our mission, the office works to execute the Appalachian Regional Commission’s five goals in Ohio.
-They are:
+As part of our mission, the office works to execute the Appalachian Regional Commission’s five goals in Ohio:

-The mission of the Governor's Office of Appalachia is to support local, regional, state and federal initiatives allowing the people of Ohio's Appalachian region to attain economic prosperity.
+The mission of the Governor's Office of Appalachia is to support local, regional, state and federal initiatives that allow the people of Ohio's Appalachian region to attain economic prosperity.

-Ohio's four Local Development Districts, the Office of Community Development, and the Governor's Office of Appalachia collaborate to prioritize projects in the state's Appalachian counties and to administer Appalachian Regional Commission and state project funds.
-They also partner with local organizations, agencies, and individuals working to foster positive economic growth and improve the quality of life for all citizens in the region.
+Ohio's four Local Development Districts and the Governor's Office of Appalachia collaborate to prioritize projects in the state's Appalachian counties and to administer Appalachian Regional Commission and state project funds.
+They also partner with local organizations, agencies, and individuals working to foster economic growth and improve the quality of life for all citizens in the region.